3/31/2015

 I admire when reporters and newspapers stand up to political pressure or have no fear when it comes to printing controversy.
 My last such hero was John Daniel Garcia of the Big Bend Sentinel in south Texas and this week I salute the Rio Grande Sun newspaper in Espanola, New Mexico.

-The Rio Grande Sun has a reputation of exposing political corruption, embarrassing lying politicians, and pointing out scandals in school districts and public offices.
+The Rio Grande Sun has a reputation of exposing political corruption and finding scandals in school districts and public offices.
 Doing such reporting is difficult for two reasons: One, because when researching controversy the parties involved not only do not return your phone calls but also try to turn sources against you.
 And two, reporting is made more difficult because the powers-that-be often try to use their supposed clout to pressure you into shutting the hell up.

 When you continually do not shut the hell up, as the Sun has, you may get retribution.
 The lobby of the Rio Grande Sun office has pretty rocks on display – all of which have been thrown through their windows.
 The building has also been shot at and windows shot out during the night.